 Cloud Admin.
 Operates the Cloud infrastructure (i.e. computing nodes, networking fabric, storage servers) Creates and manages OpenNebula infrastructure resources: Hosts, Virtual Networks, Datastores Creates and manages Multi-VM Applications (Services) Creates new Groups and VDCs Assigns Groups and physical resources to a VDC and sets quota limits Defines base instance types to be used by the users.
 These types define the capacity of the VMs (memory, cpu and additional storage) and connectivity.
-Prepare VM images to be used by the users Monitor the status and health of the cloud Generate activity reports Role Capabilities Cloud Admin. nodes, networking fabric, storage servers) Creates and manages OpenNebula infrastructure resources: Hosts, Virtual Networks, Datastores Creates and manages Multi-VM Applications (Services) Creates new Groups and VDCs Assigns Groups and physical resources to a VDC and sets quota limits Defines base instance types to be used by the users.
+Prepare VM images to be used by the users Role Capabilities Monitor the status and health of the cloud Generate activity reports Cloud Admin.
+Operates the Cloud infrastructure (i.e. computing nodes, networking fabric, storage servers) Creates and manages OpenNebula infrastructure resources: Hosts, Virtual Networks, Datastores Creates and manages Multi-VM Applications (Services) Creates new Groups and VDCs Assigns Groups and physical resources to a VDC and sets quota limits Defines base instance types to be used by the users.
 These types define the capacity of the VMs (memory, cpu and additional storage) and connectivity.
 Prepare VM images to be used by the users Monitor the status and health of the cloud